aarabii/An/README.md

 # An (Aarab Nishchal)'s portfolio website

 <kbd>My space on web</kbd> to showcase my work, skills, and contact information.
-The design predominantly uses shades of purple, neutral, gray, and slate from Tailwind CSS.
+The design predominantly uses shades of purple, slate, gray, and slate from Tailwind CSS.

 <!-- Logo -->
 <p align="center">